nus-cs2103-AY2324S1/tp/docs/team/kwangthiag.md

 title: Kwang Thiag's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: MediFlowR

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
+MediFlowR is a application that enables users to manage patient records within the system.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+It is written in Java.

 Given below are my contributions to the project.